 - Pile about half of the kalamata olives on the dough, then fold the dough over the olives.
-Knead to evenly distribute the olives in the dough, adding flour as needed.
+Knead to evenly distribute the olives, adding flour as needed.
 Add the remaining olives.

 - Roughly flatten the dough into a circle, then fold the edges of the circle into the middle to create a ball.
 Pinch all the ends together firmly, then turn the loaf seam side down.
 Cup your hands around the loaf and gently turn it around to smooth the shape.

-- Generously flour a banneton (cane basket for proving bread), or grease and flour a large mixing bowl if you don’t own a banneton.
+- Generously flour a banneton (special cane basket), or grease and flour a large mixing bowl if you don’t own a banneton.
 Place the loaf upside down (seam side up) in the banneton or bowl, cover with a linen cover or tea towel and let prove until the loaf springs back quickly to the touch, about 30 minutes.

-- About 10 minutes before the bread is ready to bake, preheat the oven to 425 F.
+- About 10 minutes before the dough is proved, preheat the oven to 425 F.

-Baking the Olive Bread (30 min baking + cooling)
+Baking the Loaf (30 min baking + cooling)

 - Turn out the proved loaf onto a baking stone or cookie sheet.
 Don’t worry if it deflates a little; it should spring back up in the oven.

-- Bake the bread at 425 F for 35 minutes, until the bread is well browned and has an internal temperature of at least 190 F.
+- Bake at 425 F for 35 minutes, until it is well browned and has an internal temperature of at least 190 F.

 - Let the bread cool completely on a wire cooling rack before slicing and serving, about 1 hour.
-This allows the bread to finish cooking through.
+This allows the loaf to finish cooking through.